revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-29. What kind of files we can find on _e2e_ folder and node_modules folder?
+29. What kind of files we can find in the _e2e_ folder and node_modules folder?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)